wtribbey/neo4j/README.md

 8. Edit the index.js file and replace the words 'user' and 'password' in the line that begins with 'const driver' with the actual user name and password for the neo4j database.

-## Starting the neo4japp
+### Starting the neo4japp

 Once you have neo4j started, open a command shell or terminal and go into the neo4japp directory.
 Type the command 'node index.js'.
 Once you can see that node started without errors then open a web browser and try out the API.

-* If you try (http://)localhost:8080 you will see a link to list all Employee nodes in the database.
+* If you try http://localhost:8080 you will see a link to list all Employee nodes in the database.

-* Using the URL (http://)localhost:8080/employees/766543/WilmaFlintstone/add you will add Wilma Flintstone to the database with empolyee id 766543.
+* Using the URL http://localhost:8080/employees/766543/Wilma%20Flintstone/add you will add Wilma Flintstone to the database with empolyee id 766543.

 * You can check the above action by listing the employees once more.

+### You Can Try It Out Here

+An installation of the Node.js implementation of the API has been deployed on a Linode instance.

+To see the root resource: http://45.56.116.34:8080
+For a listing of all Employee nodes: http://45.56.116.34:8080/employees To add Betty Rubble to the database: http://localhost:8080/employees/998833/Betty%20Rubble/add